The New Lectionary

 People's edition.

 This new translation also means that if you have a Sunday Missal, it will now be redundant.
 You can still use it, as the readings will remain the same, but the translation will be slightly different.
 This may be thought provoking, but also confusing!
 At the moment the readings are re-produced on the weekly Mass sheet, however the advice from the Bishops is that the Word of God should not be be re-produced but proclaimed.
 So from Advent Sunday 2024, we will no longer include the scriptural text in the Mass sheet.
 Members of MPB are therefore encouraged to purchase their own Sunday Missal.
-Orders can be made here

-Buy a Sunday Missal with 15pc discount.
+Sunday Missal with 15pc discount.